About USATF Pacific

 - The Pacific Association oversees and administers region-wide programs for all ages in track and field, long distance running, and race walking.
 Our largest component are youth (ages 18 and under), who compete in all three of these sports disciplines.
 We support them with regional events that lead up to national Junior Olympic competitions.

 - The Pacific Association sanctions and provides liability insurance to approximately 300 athletic events in our region annually.

-- The Pacific Association is the largest of all the USATF associations with over 7,000 members and over 125 member athletic clubs.
-Our annual budget of almost $250,000 is by far the largest of all the USATF associations.
+- The Pacific Association is the largest of all the USATF associations with approximately 8,000 members and more than 125 member athletic clubs.
+Our annual budget of almost $300,000 is by far the largest of all the USATF associations.

 - The PA hosts a wide array of Championship events such as the Olympic Track & Field Trials, the NCAA Division 1 Track & Field Championships, the 50-km US Trail Run Championship, Youth Track & Field and Cross Country Championships, and Masters National and World Championships.

 - By joining the Pacific Association you will:

 - Support the sports disciplines listed above and their athlete development programs;

 - Receive a membership in the national USATF Association;